ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 ![M3L07_02](imgs/M3L07_02.png)

-because node i has k_i stubs and the probability that any of those stubs connect to a stub of node j is k_j/2L.
+because node i has $k_i$ stubs and the probability that any of those stubs connect to a stub of node j is $k_j/2L$.

 So, we can define the modularity metric based on the difference between the actual number of internal edges and the expected number of internal edges, across all C communities: